Top Feasible-Arm Subset Identification in Constrained Multi-Armed Bandit with Limited Budget: Performance analysis

+We remark that a similar allocation methodology was already employed in SAR~\cite{bubeck} and a best-arm identification algorithm, ``successive rejects (SR)," in~\cite{audibert}.
+It is our purpose to maintain with proper changes the salient features of SAR, which extends SR. In particular, Audibert \emph{et al.}~\cite{audibert} showed that their allocation rumake the total number of plays le yields an ``optimal" exponential convergence rate to zero for the probability of the incorrect identification by their algorithm.
+Even though we do not cover the optimality of the convergence rate in this paper, the method of setting $N_k$'s as above \emph{suffices our purpose} of establishing an exponential convergence rate in the total number of plays limited by $H$ (see, e.g.,~\cite{shah} for other settings in allocation of sampling budget among arms and related algorithms).

-The theorem below provides an upper bound on the probability of incorrect identification of CSAR.
-The bound approaches to zero exponentially fast in $H$ but the rate is compensated by the size of $A$ and the problem complexity $\Delta_{\min}$ as given in the statement.
-The bound is given under the assumption that the reward means are all different among the arms in $A_f$ and the cost means are not equal to $\tau$.
-This can be relaxed with introducing some ``tolerance" parameters (cf., a remark in the concluding section).
+The theorem below provides an upper bound on the probability of incorrect identification by CSAR.
+The bound approaches to zero exponentially fast in $H$ but the rate is compensated by the size of $A$ and a problem complexity constant, $\Delta_{\min}$, as given in the statement.
+The assumption on the $\mu$-values and the $C$-values are necessary to have a meaningful result.
+This can be relaxed by introducing some ``tolerance" parameters (cf., a remark in the concluding section).